Front running: Other uses of the term

-Other types of traders who use generally similar strategies are labelled "order anticipators."
-These include "sentiment-oriented technical traders", traders who buy during an asset bubble even though they know the asset is overpriced, and squeezers who drive up prices by threatening to corner the market.
-Squeezers would likely be guilty of market manipulation, but the other two types of order anticipators would not be violating any US law.

-"Front running" is sometimes used informally for a broker's tactics related to trading on proprietary information before its clients have been given the information.

 In insurance sales, front running is a practice in which agents "leak" information (usually false) to consumers about a competitor insurance company that leads the consumer to believe that the company's products or services are inferior, or worthless.
 The agent subsequently obtains a sale at the consumer's expense, earns a commission, and the consumer may have given up a perfectly good product for an inferior one as the result of the subterfuge.

-For example, analysts and brokers who buy shares in a company just before the brokerage firm is about to recommend the stock as a strong buy, are practising this type of "front running".
+"Front running" is sometimes used informally for a broker's tactics related to trading on proprietary information before its clients have been given the information.
+Analysts and brokers who buy shares in a company just before the brokerage firm is about to recommend the stock as a strong buy, are practicing this type of "front running".
 Brokers have been convicted of securities laws violations in the United States for such behavior.
-In 1985, a writer for the Wall Street Journal, R. Foster Winans, tipped off brokers about the content of his column Heard on the Street, which based upon publicly available information would be written in such a way as to give either good or bad news about various stocks.
-The tipped off brokers traded on the information.
-Winans and the brokers were prosecuted by the prosecutor Rudolph Giuliani, tried and convicted of securities fraud.
+In 1985, a writer for the Wall Street Journal, R. Foster Winans, tipped off brokers about the content of his column "Heard on the Street", which, based upon publicly available information, would be written in such a way as to give either good or bad news about various stocks.
+The tipped-off brokers traded on the information.
+Winans and the brokers were prosecuted by the prosecutor Rudolph Giuliani, tried, and convicted of securities fraud.
 Their convictions were upheld by the United States Supreme Court in 1986.

 Recent cases

-In July 2020 Ken Griffin's Citadel Securities was fined $700,000 for trading ahead of its clients from 2012-2014.
+In July 2020 Ken Griffin's Citadel Securities was fined $700,000 for trading ahead of its clients from 2012 to 2014.